-The Control process is the core component of the Kx Platform.
+The Control process is the core component of the KX Platform.
 It's responsible for; running processes, storing configuration, code etc. In order to provide resilience in the event of external failures, it runs in a cluster of multiple nodes, usually split across servers.
-The cluster processes maintain long-lived connections to each other and elect a master who is responsible for client requests and applying state-changes.
+The cluster processes maintain long-lived connections to each other and elect a leader who is responsible for client requests and applying state-changes.
 This section describes the various aspects of the Control cluster.

 The long-lived connections the cluster processes maintain to each other are used to determine the health of the other node.
 If one of the processes was to die, this would be picked up by the other nodes and trigger a failover.
 This however doesn't give a full picture of a process' health.
 The process could go into an unresponsive state without dropping its handle.
 In the case of a network or server failure, the handle isn't dropped for a period of time.

 Heartbeats between the processes help to alleviate this by timing out and disconnecting unresponsive nodes.

 Heartbeats are used to determine when a failure has occurred but how the system recovers from a failure is important.
 How quickly processes reconnect after dropped connections is something that will differ depending on the application so these values can be tuned accordingly.

 The PLatform can also be configured to take advantage of multi-homed servers, i.e. those with multiple network interfaces.
 If setup this way, processes can quickly fail over to a backup network when the primary one fails.